 - Time: Use your time wisely instead of wasting it on trivial things that don't get you anywhere.
 Time is a limited and precious commodity.

-- Personal Development: Learn and become more valuable every day.
-Exchange stress for productivity, take on inspiring tasks and develop yourself further.
+- Personal development: Learn and become more valuable every day.
+Swap stress for productivity, take on inspiring tasks and develop yourself further.

-So minimalism answers the fundamental question, so to speak, what really has meaning for you in your life and fills you with happiness.
+Minimalism therefore answers the fundamental question, so to speak, what really matters to you in your life and fills you with happiness.

 How is it different from frugalism?
 The frugal lifestyle uses minimalism more on a financial level.
-Frugalists pursue the long-term goal of accumulating enough money through a frugal lifestyle that they don't have to work until retirement.
-If this interests you, you can find more info about it in the linked blog post.
+Frugalists pursue the long-term goal of accumulating enough money through a frugal lifestyle so that they don't have to work until they retire.
+If you are interested, you can find more information on this in the linked blog post.

 Everyone defines minimalism differently

 If you have a slightly different definition of minimalism, it's no wonder.
-Because everyone's definition of minimalism is different.
-The important thing is to understand what the minimalist life can mean for you personally.
-Basically, I can say one thing for sure: Minimalism makes room for new, exciting things!
+Because everyone defines minimalism differently.
+The important thing is to understand what minimalist living can mean for you personally.
+Basically, I can say one thing for sure: Minimalism creates space for new, exciting things!

-- Minimalists have only 100 things in their lives: Every now and then we read about "hardcore minimalists" in the newspaper.
-Depending on their personal attitude, minimalists naturally have significantly more than 100 things.
-But if you really only have 100 or even fewer items, you simply show how few things you actually need just to live.
+- Minimalists have only 100 things in their lives: We occasionally read about "hardcore minimalists" in the newspaper.
+Depending on their personal attitude, minimalists naturally also have significantly more than 100 things.
+However, those who really only own 100 or even fewer items simply show how few things are actually needed to live.

-- A minimalist spends no money and is a "penny-pincher"That's easy to say, but it's usually not true.
-As a minimalist, you simply pay closer attention to spending your well-earned money on meaningful and necessary things that add value.
+- A minimalist spends no money and is a "penny-pincher"That's easy to say, but it's not usually true.
+As a minimalist, you simply make sure that you spend your well-earned money on useful and necessary things that add value.

 Minimalism.
 All well and good.
-But what are the big advantages of minimalist living?
-In order to really bring this across quite accurately, I would like to briefly give a small interjection of my personal opinion on today's consumer behavior.
+But what are the major benefits of minimalist living?
+In order to really get this across, I would like to give you a brief insight into my personal opinion on today's consumer behavior.

-Driven by thousands of marketing campaigns, we are pushed to make purchases these days.
+Driven by thousands of marketing campaigns, we are pushed to buy these days.
 We "enjoy" a wide range of choices.
-Possession is a real substitute for identity for many people.
+Ownership is a real substitute for identity for many people.
 My house, my boat, my car, my watch.

 Too many people become actors:inside by showing (especially on social media) their Replace actual life with a make-believe worldthat has nothing to do with reality.
-They share things with (mostly) strangers that actually have no added value for their lives.
-This points more to desperation and insecurity than to a truly fulfilling life.
+They share things with (mostly) strangers that don't actually add any value to their lives.
+This indicates desperation and insecurity rather than a truly fulfilling life.

-This is another reason why I'm eager to introduce you to some of the biggest benefits of minimalism below.
+This is another reason why I would like to introduce you to some of the biggest advantages of minimalism below.

 1. More money in your pocket through minimalism

-You're also likely to incur less debt if you forgo a fancy car or a huge, luxurious apartment.
+You're also likely to have less debt if you don't have a big car or a huge, luxurious apartment.
 To live without a car, means not paying expensive car insurance and also saving on gasoline or repair costs.

 2. Be happier through minimalism

 Fewer possessions - but more experiences and memories.
 Minimalism gives things more meaning.
 The people around you also make you who you are.
-As a minimalist:in lowers your stress level and you have fewer obligations.
-Property, for example, also needs to be repaired, cared for and maintained.
+As a minimalist lowers your stress level and you have fewer obligations.
+Property also needs to be repaired, cared for and maintained, for example.
 Those who live a minimalist lifestyle enjoy great freedom.
 The Things are much easier to planif they are manageable.

 "If property had simply pleasures, we could stand it; but its duties make it unbearable."Oscar Wilde (more at Minimalism Quotes)

 Possession is always a burden in a way.
 The more you own, the more you worry about your possessions.
-You definitely have lower fear of lossif you are already satisfied with the bare necessities.
-Since you need less money, your pressure from work also decreases.
-Minimalism ultimately makes you happier - and helps you own only the things you consider important and valuable.
+You definitely have Less fear of lossif you are already satisfied with the bare essentials.
+As you need less money, your work pressure also decreases.
+Minimalism ultimately makes you happier - and helps you to only own things that you consider important and valuable.

 3. minimalism saves you time

-For example, minimalism allows you to, Less cleaning and tidying and helps you to do so, Find things faster.
+Minimalism allows you, for example, Less cleaning and tidying up and helps you with this, Find things faster.

-Because your minimalist lifestyle gives you more space in your four walls.
-You're more organized because minimalism gives your life more structure.
-No untidy closets, no information overload, no chaos.
+Because your minimalist lifestyle gives you more space in your home.
+You are more organized because minimalism gives your life more structure.
+No untidy cupboards, no information overload, no chaos.
 You will definitely become calmer and calmer.

 With a cleaned out closet and a minimalist closet, finding the right outfit is also faster.
 You are freer and detached from the obligations of society.
 It lies in the Psychology of minimalismthat it makes you more independent.
-Use the time you gain, for example, to be more often outside in nature.
+Use the time you gain, for example, to be outside in nature more often.

-By living a minimalist lifestyle, you focus on the things that promote your health.
-For example, you get cleaner skin and reduce the risk of getting sick.
-Through minimalism you learn to value your health and enjoy.
+Your minimalist lifestyle allows you to focus on the things that promote your health.
+For example, you get clearer skin and reduce the risk of getting sick.
+Through minimalism you learn to value your health and enjoy it.
 After all, you are focusing on the really important things in life.

-To own little is automatic, having more space, time and money and having to worry and care less.
-This total package will not only make you happier, but very likely healthier as well.
-I can think of absolutely no reason not to live a minimalist life.
+Owning little means automatically, having more space, time and money and having to worry less.
+This overall package not only makes you happier, but very probably also healthier.
+I can think of absolutely no reason not to live a minimalist lifestyle.

 Tips: 10 ideas that promote minimalist living

-You know the big benefits of minimalism now, but how do you put it into practice?
-How do you live minimalist - and how do you start?
-Here are valuable tips that you can put into practice right away!
+You now know the major benefits of minimalism, but how do you put it into practice?
+How do you live a minimalist life - and how do you get started?
+Here are some valuable tips that you can put into practice right away!